Privacy Policy | Link (original) (raw)

 1.2 End Customers

-Stripe provides various Business Services to our Business Users, which include in-person or online checkout payment processing or processing payouts for those Business Users.
-When acting as a service provider—also referred to as a data processor—for a Business User, we process End Customer Personal Data in accordance with our agreement with the Business User and the Business User's lawful instructions.
+Stripe provides various Business Services to our Business Users, which include processing in-person or online payments or payouts for those Business Users.
+When acting as a service provider—also referred to as a Data Processor—for a Business User, we process End Customer Personal Data in accordance with our agreement with the Business User and the Business User's lawful instructions.
 This happens, for example, when we process a payment for a Business User because you purchased a product from them, or when the Business User asks us to send you funds.

 Business Users are responsible for ensuring that the privacy rights of their End Customers are respected, including obtaining appropriate consents and making disclosures about their own data collection and use associated with their products and services.
 If you're an End Customer, please refer to the privacy policy of the Business User you're doing business with for its privacy practices, choices, and controls.